 Introduction

-Operator responsibility is an important legal aspect of corporate governance in many countries.
-Correctly applied, it can Operator responsibility help to ensure personal and social protection against corporate risks.
-This article will explain what operator responsibility is and how it can protect organisations.
-We will also look at how companies can utilise this important protection for themselves.
+Operator responsibility is an important legal aspect of Corporate management.
+When used correctly Operator responsibility help to ensure personal and social protection against corporate risks.
+This article explains what Operator responsibility and how it can protect businesses.
+We will also discuss how businesses can utilise this important protection for themselves.

 What is operator responsibility?